Did you know that Cumberland County, Pennsylvania was home to a prisoner of war camp during World War 2?

 Even better, it’s rare that you can explore a piece of World War 2 history in Pennsylvania.
-In fact, the only somewhat similar site I’ve been to in Pennsylvania is the abandoned Alvira Bunkers near Williamsport, which served as storage for munitions during the war.
+In fact, the only similar sites I’ve been to in Pennsylvania are the POW camp in Buchanan State Forest (which has less to see than this camp) the abandoned Alvira Bunkers near Williamsport, which served as storage for munitions during the war.

 Sadly, little remains of Camp Michaux, so you have to use a bit of imagination while exploring here.
 Because of that, I highly recommend the self-guided walking tour of the land.